music-suite/music-suite/talks/FARM2014Slides.md

 Musical *aspects*: time, pitch, dynamics, timbre (instrument/articulation), (space..)

-Music music theories of the word define these, in *roughly* this order of importance
+Music music theories of the word define these, in some order of importance

     music-time
     music-pitch